jaquol/Minerva-Mount-Sinai/README.md

 As many other toosl, fastq is a module in Minerva and using it requires loading it:

   > module load fastqc/0.10.1

+This has to be done in every Minerva session so you better add the command above to your scripts!

+In general, modules in Minerva can be searched with:

+  > module avail